Lecture 10 - Multiple Regression

 • exclude variables that are highly correlated with other variables

-• they are probably measuring similar
+• they are probably measuring similar things and are redundant

 Lecture 10: Interactions